Sparse PCA With Multiple Components: Introduction

 \subsection{Contributions and Structure}

-To our knowledge, no existing algorithm can solve sparse PCA problems with multiple components and obtain certificates of (near) optimality, except in the very special cases of row-sparsity or disjoint support.
-Accordingly, in this paper, we undertake a detailed study of Problem \eqref{prob:spcaorth_compact}.
+To our knowledge, no existing algorithm solves sparse PCA problems with multiple components and obtains certificates of optimality, except in the aforementioned special cases of row sparsity or disjoint support.
+Accordingly, we undertake a detailed study of Problem \eqref{prob:spcaorth_compact} in its full generality.

-The main contributions of the paper are twofold.
-First, we reformulate Problem \eqref{prob:spcaorth_compact} as a mixed-integer low-rank problem.
-Based on this reformulation, we derive tight, yet tractable, semidefinite and second-order cone relaxations of this formulation, and propose valid inequalities which strengthen the relaxation.
-Second, from these convex relaxations, we propose rounding techniques and an alternating minimization scheme to obtain high-quality solutions.
-By combining strong relaxations and good solutions, we obtain bound gaps of $5\%$ on real-world instances of sparse PCA with multiple PCs where $p=100$s or $1000$s.
-All in all, we provide the first reformulation of the sparse PCA problem \eqref{prob:spcaorth_compact} that is amenable to certifiably optimal algorithms and admits tractable relaxations, while demonstrating its benefit compared with state-of-the-art heuristics.